soniaisiganporia/awesome-cassandra/README.md

 ### Integrating with Cassandra

 - [Building a Streaming Data Hub with Elasticsearch, Kafka and Cassandra](http://thenewstack.io/building-streaming-data-hub-elasticsearch-kafka-cassandra/) - Blogpost detailing how a streaming analytics system on top of open source, big data components can be done.
-- [Docker container for Kafka - Spark streaming - Cassandra](https://github.com/Yannael/kafka-sparkstreaming-cassandra) - This Dockerfile sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
+- [Docker container for Kafka - Spark streaming - Cassandra](https://github.com/Yannael/kafka-sparkstreaming-cassandra) - Dockerfile that sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
 - [sample KafkaSparkCassandra](https://github.com/instaclustr/sample-KafkaSparkCassandra) - Introductory sample scala app using Apache Spark Streaming to accept data from Kafka and write a summary to Cassandra.
 - [sample Spark Cassandra with SSL](https://github.com/instaclustr/sample-SparkCassandrawithSSL) - Simple sample job illustrating the use of Spark to execute Apache Spark analytics with Cassandra with SSL connection.